akumuli/akumuli.github.io/_posts/2017-02-05-compression_part2.md

 You can see that DFCM still outperforms other predictors but there are some spikes.
 We definitely will need more space to store this.

+### Final thoughts

-As result, I've chosen DFCM predictor for Akumuli.
+As result of this evaluation, I've chosen DFCM predictor for Akumuli.
 It performs relatively good on monitoring data as well as scientific data.
+You can see that compression ratio depends on dataset heavily and predictive compression algorithm do make a difference in some cases.
+This article covers only small part of the algorithm, but you can check this [design document](https://docs.google.com/document/d/1yLsN1j8xxnm_b0oN6rFSgWOnCHP-OlJC5pBKZQwTAPc/pub) for more details.